Estimated reading time: 4 mins

 Keeping Your Wheels Clean

 Wheel refurbishment services are widely available if your alloys have become tired and worn through everyday use, or have been damaged and scratched by close calls with kerbs when parking.
-But if you’ve just had a new set of alloys fitted, what steps can you take to keep them clean, to delay having to fork out more cash for alloy wheel refurbishment?
+But if you’ve just had a new set of alloys fitted, or had your alloy repair Ribble Valley, what steps can you take to keep them clean, to delay having to fork out more cash for alloy wheel refurbishment?

 There’s no doubt that a new set of alloys can be expensive, and so once you’ve paid for them, you’ll want to keep them looking good for as long as possible.
 The key is to clean and maintain them routinely.
 The cheapest way is to wash them regularly with warm, soapy water.
 Be warned, though: never use any abrasive materials on them such as pan scourers or steel wool pads.
 These can easily scratch the surface and make further damage or corrosion almost a certainty.
 There are plenty of specialist cleaning agents for alloy wheels available on the market if you think it’s worth investing a little more money in prolonging the natural life of your wheels.
 A good cleaning agent is non-abrasive and will loosen brake dust, dirt from the road and any oil or grease that may build up through daily use.
 Look for environmental credentials on the product details for a biodegradable and non-toxic cleaning compound.
 If the build-up of dirt is more than an off-the-shelf solution can handle, though, you are going to want to book an alloy wheel refurbishment specialist to give you that as-new look.